s-h-a-d-o-w/mike-force/README.md

 # mike-force

-Mike Force lurks in a tray icon to help you ensure that the settings for your default microphone on Windows stick (also keep it unmuted if you want to).
-He e.g. defends the (partially) disabled against attacks by Nuance's dragon. 😉
+Mike Force lurks in a tray icon to make sure that the settings for your default microphone (or all microphones) on Windows stick.
+(Also keep it/them unmuted if you want to.)

 ## Other tools